Walking dogs, safety and communication

 Check off which dog you walked on the white board.

-Write down anything positive you want to communicate about the dog.
+Write down anything positive or negative you want to communicate about the dog.

 We have a binder on volunteer desk with an information sheet (observations of dogs behavior, personality).
 We keep this information up to date for the adoption team.